 Filet Mignon, Seafood & Pasta from Fandango Restaurant in Monterey

 Something I learned on my recent trip to Carmel and Monterey is that Fandango provides more than movie tickets.
-Fandango is a restaurant in Monterey, with a fun atmosphere.
+Fandango is a restaurant in Monterey, with a fun atmosphere that reminded me of some of the restaurants in Charleston SC from when I visited my in-laws.
 Fandango Restaurant contains a menu full of fresh choices from the sea, as well as a variety of pasta dishes.
 I loved the feel of Fandango, due in part to the color scheme (reds), as well as the lighting and gorgeous facade and decor at the front of the building.
 Something I learned after visiting is that Fandango has five private dining rooms.
 The smallest room seats eight, while the largest seats up to fifty.
 I would have loved to take a tour of the restaurant, to see all of the different rooms.
 I felt like we were very close to the sea, and the menu only improved that feeling.
 Unfortunately, my family is not big on seafood.
 I know, I know, it’s almost a crime that we don’t eat seafood.
 Such is life.
 Looking over the menu, we were a little nervous that we wouldn’t be able to find something for everyone, but then we spotted some tasty sounding pasta dishes.
 You can’t really go wrong with a good ol’ pasta dish.

 Of course, I cannot forget about the very tasty and tender Duo of Petit Filet Mignon that I ordered.
 I probably enjoyed my dish the most out of everyone in my family.
 With a tender cut of meat such as filet mignon, it is hard to disappoint.
 I had two pieces of filet mignon; each that came with a different sauce.
 They kept the sauces on the side so I could taste them before deciding whether or not I wanted both sauces on top of my meat.
 I was afraid one would be too spicy since one was a peppercorn type of sauce, so I cautiously tasted it first.
 I think the waiter made me more nervous than anything else.
 The spice wasn’t too bad, and they had great flavor!
 One filet mignon was placed on top of a roasted slice of tomato, while the other was atop a piece of crusty bread.
 On the side, I enjoyed mashed potatoes and some roasted squash.